-Throughout the outreach process, market participants did not advocate any need to amend the WGMR Framework with respect to VM.
+Throughout the outreach process, market participants did not identify a need to amend the WGMR Framework with respect to VM.
 Certain aspects of the WGMR Framework were highlighted when considering a misalignment of acceptable collateral types between jurisdictions, and these misalignments are discussed below.
-However, these issues related to jurisdiction-specific implementation and do not affect the WGMR Framework as a whole.
-Considering the interactions and the need for consistency across the centrally and non-centrally cleared markets, the results in this section will need to be evaluated jointly with those from other Phase 2 workstreams from which recommendations may arise that affect the non-centrally cleared derivatives markets.
+However, these issues are related to jurisdiction-specific implementation and do not affect the WGMR Framework as a whole.

-2.3.2 Constraints on allowable collateral
+2.3.2 Constraints on eligible VM collateral

-The outreach process did not identify any issues related to a material shortage of collateral during recent periods of higher market volatility and the associated higher VM calls with respect to non-centrally cleared derivatives.
-However, the outreach sessions found that dealer banks' balance sheet capacity is likely a binding constraint when considering collateral types; it has been reported that dealer banks typically prefer cash for VM collateral.
-The acceptance of more diversified collateral types for VM, among the set of already permitted assets and subject to appropriate haircuts, could potentially provide relief in these instances, as buy-side firms like pension funds, hedge funds and insurance companies often hold securities but have little cash.
+During the consultation process, some commenters advocated for expansion of eligible collateral for VM in non-centrally cleared markets.
+However, no anecdotal evidence has been provided to support this request and a material shortage of collateral was not identified during recent periods of higher market volatility and the associated higher VM calls with respect to non-centrally cleared derivatives.
+The outreach sessions found that dealer banks' balance sheet capacity is likely a binding constraint when considering collateral types; it has been reported that dealer banks typically prefer cash for VM collateral.
+It can be acknowledged that certain collateral types may be costly to accept.
+However, the acceptance of more diversified collateral types for VM, among the set of already permitted assets and subject to appropriate haircuts, could potentially prevent even more costly consequences, and provide relief in these instances, as buy-side firms like pension funds, hedge funds and insurance companies often hold securities but have little cash.